-4a.
+4. Use and Usability 4a.
 Use; 4a1.
 Accountability and transparency; 4a2.
 Feedback on the measure by those being measured and others; 4b.
 Usability; 4b1.
 Improvement; 4b2.
-The benefits to patients outweigh evidence of unintended negative consequences to patients)

-4a.
-Use: Total Votes-19; Pass-17; No Pass-2 4b.
-Usability: Total Votes-22; H-11; M-5-; L-6; I-0 Rationale:

-• Regarding use, the Standing Committee noted that this measure is currently used in the Quality Payment Program (QPP), which is a reporting program that uses a combination of incentive payments and payment adjustments to promote the reporting of quality information by eligible professionals (EPs).
-This program is also used in scoring for the accreditation of Medicare Advantage Health Plans, to calculate health plan ratings which are reported on the NCQA website, and is publicly reported nationally and by geographic regions in the NCQA State of Health Care annual report.

-- Regarding usability, the Standing Committee considered that the average performance in 2018 was 9.6%.
-There was a 9-percentage point difference between plans at the 10th and 90th percentiles, which represents a persistent gap in care and room for improvement in medication safety for older adults, particularly given the substantially large average denominator size of all plans reporting on this measure, and therefore, the great number of older adults at risk for adverse drug events. - The Standing Committee also considered that although overall rates are not changing, there has been an increase in the number of plans reporting from 2016-2018. - The developer identified a potential harm for the Standing Committee's consideration: Poor implementation could lead to reduced access to medications.
-The developer also noted that there will always be individual cases that will warrant the use of a potentially harmful medication for clinicians to weigh the risks and benefits. - The Standing Committee questioned whether performance data is shared with the prescriber, to which the developer responded that this is a health plan-level measure; however, some health plans implement system interventions to identify events. - The Standing Committee also indicated that the use of high-risk medications is a safety edit in place to identify and push notifications to prescribers. - The Standing Committee voted to pass the measure on use and usability.
+The benefits to patients outweigh evidence of unintended negative consequences to patients) 4a.
+Use: Total Votes-19; Pass-17; No Pass-24b.
+Usability: Total Votes-22; H-11; M-5-; L-6; I-0 Rationale: - Regarding use, the Standing Committee noted that this measure is currently used in the Quality Payment Program (QPP), which is a reporting program that uses a combination of incentive payments and payment adjustments to promote the reporting of quality information by eligible professionals (EPs).
+This program is also used in scoring for the accreditation of MA Health Plans, to calculate health plan ratings which are reported on the NCQA website and is publicly reported nationally and by geographic regions in the NCQA State of Health Care Annual Report. - Regarding usability, the Standing Committee considered that the average performance in 2018 was 9.6%.
+There was a 9-percentage point difference between plans at the 10th and 90th percentiles, which represents a persistent gap in care and room for improvement in medication safety for older adults, particularly given the substantially large average denominator size of all plans reporting on this measure, and therefore, the great number of older adults at risk for adverse drug events. - The Standing Committee also considered that although the overall rates are not changing, the number of plans reporting from 2016-2018 has increased. - The developer identified a potential harm for the Standing Committee's consideration: Poor implementation could lead to reduced access to medications.
+The developer also noted that there will always be individual cases that will warrant the use of a potentially harmful medication for clinicians to weigh the risks and benefits. - The Standing Committee questioned whether performance data are shared with the prescriber.
+In response, the developer explained that this is a health plan-level measure; however, some health plans implement system interventions to identify events. - The Standing Committee also indicated that the use of high-risk medications is a safety edit in place to identify and push notifications to prescribers. - The Standing Committee voted to pass the measure on use and usability.

-- This measure is related to #2993 Potentially Harmful Drug-Disease Interactions in Older Adults (DDE). - The Standing Committee reviewed and acknowledged that this measure has been appropriately harmonized.
+5. Related and Competing Measures - This measure is related to #2993 Potentially Harmful Drug-Disease Interactions in Older Adults (DDE). - The Standing Committee reviewed and acknowledged that this measure has been appropriately harmonized.
 No competing measures were noted.

-6. Standing Committee Recommendation for Endorsement: Total Votes-17; Y-15; N-2
+6. Standing Committee Recommendation for Endorsement: Total Votes-17; Y-15; N-2 Rationale:

 • During the post-comment meeting, the Standing Committee voted to recommend this measure for endorsement.

-- NQF received three supportive post-evaluation comments on measure 0022. - Commenters cited the measure's potential in the prevention of medication-related harm in elderly patients. - 8.
-Consensus Standards Approval Committee (CSAC) Vote: Y-X; N-X - 9.
-Appeals
+7. Public and Member Comment - NQF received three supportive post-evaluation comments on #0022. - Commenters cited the measure's potential to prevent medication-related harm in elderly patients.
+8. Consensus Standards Approval Committee (CSAC) Vote: Y-12; N-0; A-0 Decision: Approved for continued endorsement 9.
+Appeals: No appeals were received.